galaxyproject/iwc/workflows/microbiome/README.md

 For taxonomy profiling Kraken2 tool is used along with one of its standard databases available on Galaxy, you can freely choose between Kraken2 different databases based on your input datasets.
 For visualisation multiple tools can be used, Krona pie chart (as default in this workflow), Phinch interactive tool, Pavian, etc.

 ### Input Datasets
-- Collection of Pre-Processed Sequenced reads of all samples, ready for further analysis with the other workflows, in a `fastq or fastq.gz` format, the output of **Nanopore _Preprocessing_** workflow.
+- Collection of Pre-Processed Sequenced reads of all samples, ready for further analysis with the other workflows, in a `fastqsanger` or `fastqsanger.gz` format, the output of **Nanopore Preprocessing** workflow.

 ### Output Datasets
 - Taxonomy profiling Tabular file, visualisation figures and interactive pie charts.

 This workflow is available for trial through our [GTN tutorial](https://training.galaxyproject.org/training-material/topics/microbiome/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.html)

-## _Gene-based Pathogen Identification_
+## Gene-based Pathogen Identification

 In this workflow, we determine whether the samples are pathogenic or not, by looking for genes known to be linked to pathogenicity or to the pathogenecity character of the organism.